One question’s been shambling all over the internet lately, popping up everywhere from Reddit threads to theology TikTok: Was Jesus a zombie?

 A Brief History of Zombies

 While modern pop culture most frequently depicts zombies as the result of a viral outbreak or nuclear radiation, the modern zombie has roots that reach deep into Haitian spiritual folklore, where tales of the “zombi” described reanimated corpses controlled by sorcerers or spirits.
+In Haitian spirituality, the dead were sometimes revived by a sorcerer called a bokor, who enslaved those he resurrected.

 These stories made their way to the Western world in the early 20th century, often stripped of their cultural and spiritual context.
 Early Hollywood seized on the concept with films like White Zombie (1932), which depicted voodoo-style resurrection through black magic.